What is Break-Even Analysis?

 P = Selling price per unit = $40

-The easiest approach to finding the break even volume is to use the simple equation separately for each range.
-Consequently, total fixed costs in each range i are the sum of the given overall fixed cost (F) and the semi-variable cost for the range (svi).
+The most straightforward approach to calculating the break-even volume is to use the simple equation separately for each range.
+Consequently, total fixed costs in each range "i" are the sum of the given overall fixed cost (F) and the semi-variable cost for the span "svi."

 Step 1.
 Finding Fixed Costs For Each Range

 Total fixed cost for range i = F+svi.

 The next step is to find which spans, if any, contain a break-even point.
 Depending on the input figures, it is possible to have no ranges with a break-even point, or break-even in just one span, or break-even points multiple spans.

 - When a unit volume range shows net cash flow negative at one point and positive at another, the range includes a break-even point.

 - If net cash flow is negative throughout the range or positive throughout, the span does not include a break-even point.

 To test these two criteria for this example, we need only calculate net cash flow at the lower limit and upper limit.
 These two calculations suffice for calculating cash flow across each range is a linear function of unit volume.
 That is, net cash flow is a "straight-line" function.

 For this example, we can determine if each range span has a break-even point by calculating net cash flow at its upper and lower limits using this equation:

 Net cash flow = Incoming cash flow – Range total fixed cost – Variable cost